spacetimeengineer/mupy/README.md

     - System Code Example : CUBX0006-BLK-L1000W50H200

+- To design complex assemblies with said parts in a scripting format.

-- To render simulations and manufacturing resources from system-codes directly ; Data compression through abstraction & quick development.
+- To render simulations and manufacturing resources from system-codes directly

+    - Everything terminates at a system code.

+    - Data compression is achieved through abstraction tecquniques.

-- To assign system-encodings, system-schemas and system-parameterizations to organically designed systems and hardware for later customization and recall.
+- To assign system-encodings, system-schemas and system-parameterizations to organically designed systems and hardware

+    - Grants customization

+    - Grants Recall

 - To give inventors, makers, engineers and artists a more powerful platform for distribution and where thier liscens is respected.

+    - Start a business

+    - Build a portal gun

+    - Start a private project with peers

+    - Sell stuff on Etsy

+    - Take the parts and keep all your f*cking money

 ### How does it work?